langx/docs/tokenomics/tokenomics-of-langx.md

 - To enhance user engagement and broaden their knowledge base, the platform should both incentivize active participation and facilitate learning.
 - Currently, we are the only language exchange platform that utilizes an actual token system.

+### _What is a Token ?_

+_**Okay, interesting, so, what is a token now basically?**_ If you want to know more about [blockchain](../library/technology/blockchain.md), tokens, [Web 3.0](../library/technology/web-3.0.md) and more just find our knowledge-base.
+You will find whatever you need to fully understand what you are getting in touch with here.

 ## Token Distribution

 Our platform operates a straightforward token distribution system that features both a general limit and a daily limit on the number of tokens allocated.
 These tokens are distributed based on a member's contribution to the community, measured through various activities.